-Jacob Mackey specializes in ancient religions, the theories that have historically guided their study, and approaches to ancient religion and culture informed by cognitive science.
+Jacob L. Mackey specializes in Greek and Latin languages and literature, ancient religions, ancient childhood, and approaches to ancient cultures that are informed by the cognitive sciences.

 Jacob L. Mackey, Associate Professor of Classics in the Comparative Studies in Literature and Culture department, grew up in south India and Austin, TX.
 In India, he spent his childhood in an ashram in an authoritarian cult, an experience that left him wary of institutional practices designed to “discipline the subject” through techniques of surveillance, confession, and punishment.
 In Austin, before going to college and embarking on an academic career, he spent 15 years working in minimum wage jobs, an experience that left him skeptical of the self-legitimating ideologies of elite "manager" classes, which often function to justify their privileged economic status.
 He spends a good deal of his time when he’s not teaching and writing looking for credible assessments of and real solutions to our most pressing social problems.